 5. Estonia Academy of Arts

-Estonia Academy of Arts is a public university in Tallinn offering higher education in art, art history, media, design, architecture, and conservation and restoration.
-This top university in Estonia promotes creativity and innovation in visual culture, as well as technical and practical skills.
-Programs at the Estonia Academy of the Arts are cross-disciplinary, allowing artists and designers to experiment boldly and take their courses outside their specializations.
-Students can expect personal mentorship and a one-on-one approach to instruction from internationally recognized artists, designers, and architects.
+The Estonian Academy of Arts is a public university in Tallinn and the only public university in Estonia providing higher education in fine arts, design, architecture, media, visual studies, art history, and conservation.
+This top university in Estonia promotes creativity, research, and innovation in visual culture, as well as technical and practical skills.
+Programs at the Estonian Academy of Arts are interdisciplinary, allowing artists and designers to experiment boldly and take courses across specializations.
+Students can expect individualized study and personal mentorship from internationally recognized artists, architects, designers, historians, and scientists.

 FAQs: Studying in Estonia